iMoon07/Penjelajah-CyberSecurity/Experiments/MoonAI-TOOLKIT/moon-ecosystem-en.md

 🎥 [Watch on YouTube](https://www.youtube.com/watch?v=nlhn60OoRW8)

 Building a personal AI assistant has been a fun and rewarding project.
 It has become part of my daily workflow for cybersecurity research, programming, and general brainstorming.

-If you're interested in running your own local AI assistant, feel free to explore the project on GitHub.
-If you find it useful, consider leaving a ⭐ to support the project.
-If you run into any issues while setting up the local LLM, encounter bugs, or have ideas for future features, feel free to leave a comment below.
-I'd be happy to discuss and improve the project together.

-Happy hacking, and enjoy building your own AI assistant! 🚀